 Clock – £6

 Particularly during studying periods, checking your phone for the time can be a dangerous game.
-Yes, you know what I’m on about.
+Yes, you know what I’m talking about.
 Checking the time and facing the unavoidable temptation to quickly scroll through Instagram.
 Oh and Facebook.
 And maybe Twitter if you’re quick.
 But by this time, you have probably got yourself too many hashtags deep and you’re thinking about #nobakeoreocheesecake instead.
 Get yourself a clock!

 Storage – £17